ignolardo/congruence_equations/README.md

 Calculate solutions of congruence equation Ax ≡ B (mod M)

 # Build
 You can build the program with [Meson](https://mesonbuild.com/).
-First, setup the project with the command:
+First, setup the project with:
 ```
 $ meson setup builddir
 $ cd builddir